ahmedelshaikh20/RequestMaster/README.md

 - MVVM Architecture: The Arch promotes reusability of code, greatly simplifying the process of creating simple user interfaces
 - Jetpack Compose: Using Modern Tech of Jetpack Compose.
-- httpUrlConnection: Used hilt for Handling all requests.
+- httpUrlConnection: Used for Handling all requests.
 - Sqlite: Used to cache responses and requests.

 # Api Service